twobeers75/TRANSECT/README.md

 - R
   - see r_requirements.txt for a complete list of required R packages
 - Java
-  - preinstalled with Ubuntu 22.04
+  - preinstalled with Ubuntu 22.04 (usually, we'll make sure during this installation)

 ## Installation